Chapter 29. Invasive Fungal Infections

 Answer d is incorrect.
 Use of furosemide can often contribute to renal insufficiency in patients receiving amphotericin B.

-PT is a 33-year-old HIV patient.
-He has a high viral load and low CD4.
+PT is a 33-year-old human immunodeficiency virus (HIV) patient.
+He has a high HIV viral load and low CD4.
 He has been nonadherent with medication and provider appointments.
 PT is admitted to the medical center for a change in mental status.
 He is undergoing a complete work-up to identify the cause.
-An India Ink stain is reported as positive.
+An India ink stain is reported as positive.
 Which one of the following organisms is likely to manifest a positive India ink stain on a CSF sample?